MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Agent

-The Hybrid Agent itself has limited inbound or outbound connection requirements, making it appropriate for installation in a DMZ.
+The Hybrid Agent itself has limited inbound or outbound connection requirements, making it appropriate for installation in a demilitarized zone (DMZ).
 However, limited does not mean “none.”
 Being built on Azure AD Application Proxy technology, the agent’s core requirements are no different.
 These are summed up in the “Open Your Ports” section in https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-enable.